 The security of your motor home and contents are assured by an intruder alarm system which protects windows and entry door.
-Each window is protected by a magnetic proximity switch which triggers an alarm if a window is opened.
-The windows are also protected by two glass breakage sensors, which are located in the bedroom and living room area.
+The windows are protected by two glass breakage sensors, which are located in the bedroom and living room area.
 These sensors trigger an alarm if a window is opened.
 The entry door uses a door jamb switch which activates the alarm when the door is opened.
 A panic switch, located on the bedroom control panel, allows you to alarm the system any time that a disturbance is noted.
 To arm or disarm the system, use the key chain (RF) wireless transmitter.
 For more detailed information, see manual in owner's kit.